NightLancer/PixivPreview/README.md

 • Opening source of artwork in new tab in one click (LMB).<br>
 • MMB-click on preview opens corresponding artwork page.<br>
 • Instantly save the original art by clicking Ctrl+LMB on the art preview.<br>
-• Quick add to bookmarks by clicking ALT+LMB on the art preview.<br>
+• Quick add to bookmarks by clicking ALT+LMB on the art preview(works partially for now).<br>
-• Repeat ALT-LMB combination again for quick unfavoriting/opening bookmark tags edition page.<br>
+• Makes recommendation block(appearing after follow) scrollable, arts preview also available.<br>

 ■ Preview of single artworks appears in left top corner of image block.
 <img src=http://i.prntscr.com/4LvnU6EITOmbB8VKMmBcog.png><br>